 - University Academics: These work at most of the major plant pathology departments either as lecturers or Researchers.

-- Many go into the production field, either with their own interests or as a manager.
+- Many go into the production field, either with their own interests or as managers.
 Their broad training and understanding of the constraints of disease on production are excellent equipment for this role.

-- Private company: Some have Plant Pathologists start their own companies manufacturing biological control agents.
+- Private company: Some plant pathologists start their own companies manufacturing biological control agents.

 - Private Consultant: This is a demanding job, as it is a challenging field to consult in.

 This course, which can also be referred to as animal husbandry, involves the study of the biology of animals that are under the control of man.
 It can also be described as the production and management of farm animals.